 - 1/4 cup minced fresh cilantro

-- In a small bowl mix together the kosher salt and chipotle powder and rub it into the pork, being sure to cover the entire surface of the meat with the mixture.Put the pork in a clay roaster or other deep roasting pan with a lid, place the covered roaster in the oven, and turn the heat to 275 degrees.
+- In a small bowl combine the kosher salt and chipotle powder.
+Rub the mixture into the pork, being sure to cover the entire surface of the meat.

 - Transfer the pork to a large serving platter and use two forks to pull it into chunks.
 Add the lime wedges to the platter, place the cilantro in a small serving bowl, and serve immediately with the tortillas on the side.